AlfrescoLabs/alfresco-gradle-amp-example/README.md

 Viewing the Example
 -------------------

-The endpoint obviously depends on your environment and where you've installed the AMP but here's an example URL:
+The endpoint depends on your environment and where you've installed the AMP but here's an example URL:

 	http://localhost:8080/share/jsp/example.jsp